One thing is for sure. The festive season is here.

 stalls sell fur products.

-Information Tallinn Christmas Market.
-Kesklinna
+Information Tallinn Christmas Market

-January 2023.
-Hours 10am to 9pm(ish).
+January 2024.
+Hours 10am to 8pm.
 Tickets: Free.
 On weekends there

 are a variety of performances and events on the Christmas market’s stage.
 If